Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 ## Staff edition
 {: .no_toc }

-During `GRID` step, the OMR engine detects sequences of equally spaced, long and thin horizontal filaments.
+During `GRID` step, the OMR engine strives to detect sequences of equally spaced, long and thin horizontal filaments.
 These filaments are then converted to staff lines and their underlying pixels are erased.

 For this to work correctly, the score image must exhibit enough "long and thin" filaments.